It appears that Chaengwattana did indeed change their process for getting a certificate of residence.

 TLDR : Answer Summary

-The process for obtaining a Certificate of Residence in Bangkok has changed.
-Previously, applicants could apply with a valid TM30, pay 200 baht, and receive the certificate by mail in about 5 days.
-Now, applicants must apply in person, receive a receipt, and return a week later to pick up the certificate, requiring two visits to the immigration office.
+The process for obtaining a certificate of residence at the Chaengwattana immigration office in Bangkok has changed.
+Previously, applicants could pay 200 baht and receive the certificate by mail within five days after submitting a valid TM30.
+Now, applicants must return to the office a week later to pick up the certificate in person, requiring two trips instead of one.
+This update has surprised some users in the expat community.